benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 authentication attempt.

 If the authentication fails, the client decides based on the authentication error code how to proceed.
-E.g. if the authentiocation method itself failed, or the error code indicates a systemic failure, the client SHOULD use a lower-priority authentication method from the list.
+For example, if the authentiocation method itself failed, or the error code indicates a systemic failure, the client SHOULD use a lower-priority authentication method from the list.